 Buddhist Japanese will be taught by Dr. Luke Thompson, who graduated from Columbia with a degree in East Asian Languages and Cultures.
 Dr. Thompson’s research focused on medieval Japanese Buddhist intellectual history, and he has taught Buddhist Studies courses at universities as well as in New York State prisons through the Bard Prison Initiative’s undergraduate degree program.
 Dr. Thompson says, “In my teaching I like to employ materials that are both edifying and enjoyable.
 In this course, besides the Lotus Sutra and some academic texts, I plan to use some modern translations of medieval setsuwa and folktales, which are great fun to read (and often humorous) but also packed with Buddhist themes and symbolism.”

 Buddhist Japanese can be taken by special students and auditors as a standalone class, and it could also function as an elective course for degree and certificate students, such as those within the Sōtō Zen Certificate Program.
 Auditors (those who wish to take the class and not receive academic credit) can register for this course by emailing our Registrar at firstname.lastname@example.org.
 More information about auditing and other enrollment options can be found here.

-Registration for all students is August 23- September 3rd, and IBS instruction begins September 7th.
+The deadline to apply as an auditor for this course is August 5, and IBS instruction begins September 7th.
+The semester runs until December 16, and the class day is TBD.
 For more information on how to apply, contact our Registrar or visit our website.